 3. Bake until very golden brown, about 15 minutes per side, stirring halfway.
 It might need 5 minutes more, per side.
 It’s done when it’s golden brown.
 Total bake time is about 30-40 minutes.
 The granola will further crisp up as it cools.

 4. Let granola cool completely.
 Store cooled granola in an airtight container at room temperature for about 4 weeks, or in a sealed freezer bag in the freezer for up to 3 months.

 To make this recipe gluten-free be sure to use certified gluten-free oats.

 If you’d like to make this granola nut-free, you can use seeds, like pepitas or sunflower seeds, instead of nuts.

 This granola is awesome on its own, served with milk or yogurt and fresh fruit.
 As I mentioned above, I like to eat by the spoonful as a healthy snack or dessert.

 It also makes a wonderful homemade gift.
-I like to use 16 oz (2 cup) glass mason jars.
-Everyone one I’ve given this to loves it!
+I like to use 16 oz (2 cups) glass mason jars.
+Everyone I’ve given this to loves it!

 WW Freestyle SmartPoints Points 1-Blue

 35 calories, 2g fat, 1g sat. fat, 0mg chol, 1g prot, 4g carbs, 1g fiber,7mg sod, 2g sugar